Student General Rules And Guidelines

 6. After reviewing the facts with the accused student, or after reviewing the accused student's statement, a decision will be made whether to formally charge the accused student with a violation of the Student Code of Conduct.
 Based on the facts and circumstances presented, the charges may be amended or changed, and the student will be made aware of those changes immediately.

-7. In the event that the student fails to contact the Dean of Student Services (or his/her designee) within five (5) working days of the date listed on the written notification (excluding Saturday and Sunday), a hold may be placed on the student's record which may result in the student's enrollment being delayed.
+7. In the event that the student fails to contact the Dean of Student Affairs (or his/her designee) within five (5) working days of the date listed on the written notification (excluding Saturday and Sunday), a hold may be placed on the student's record which may result in the student's enrollment being delayed.
 The Dean of Student Affairs (or his/her designee) will then review the facts available without the student and make a decision whether to prepare formal charges.

 8. If a decision is made to prepare formal charges, the accused student shall be notified by the Dean of Student Affairs (or his/her designee) that he or she is being accused of violating the Code and that he or she may elect to do one of the following: